FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ### Data Preparation (Optional)

-1. Download the event log dataset in XES format that you want to use for training and evaluation.
-You can use the following datasets for testing:
+1. Download the event log dataset in XES format for training and evaluation.
+You can use the following datasets for
+   testing:
    - Running Example (requests for compensation within an airline): https://pm4py.fit.fraunhofer.de/static/assets/examples/running-example.xes
    - Review Example Large (reviewing process of a paper for a journal):